Wire-Network/hyperion-docker-new/README.md

     nano .env
     ```

 Edit the .env file to provide appropriate values for your setup.
+You **must** change KIBANA_ENCRYPTION_KEY to a UUID.
+Grab one from [here](https://www.uuidgenerator.net/).

 3. Install dependencies: